-Billing Notice - This notice identifies a specific tax type and tax period having unpaid balances(s) due the Commonwealth that resulted from a recent event that occurred on the taxpayers account.
-These events include: filing of a tax report, adjustments to tax, penalty and payments or a direct result of account maintenance initiated by the Department.
-Taxpayers have 30 days to remit payment or request credit offset prior to the Department issuing an assessment.
+Billing Notice - This notice identifies a specific tax type and tax period having unpaid balances(s) due the commonwealth that resulted from a recent event that occurred on the taxpayer's account.
+These events include filing of a tax report, adjustments to tax, penalty and payments or a direct result of account maintenance initiated by the department.
+Taxpayers have 30 days to remit payment or request credit offset prior to the department issuing an assessment.

-Assessment Notice - This notice is provided to taxpayers as official notification of an unpaid or underpaid balance due the Commonwealth.
+Assessment Notice - This notice is provided to taxpayers as official notification of an unpaid or underpaid balance due the commonwealth.
 Balances include tax, interest, penalty, other fees and forecasted interest.
 The elements of the notice are unique to a specific tax type and tax period.
-The date of the notice establishes a lien with the Commonwealth and initiates the window to petition for reassessment.
-Unpaid assessed balances in excess of \$300 are sent certified mail.
-Taxpayers must file their petition for reassessment on or before the due date specified on the notice.
+The date of the notice establishes a lien with the commonwealth and initiates the window to petition for reassessment.
+Taxpayers must file petitions for reassessment on or before the due dates specified on notices.

-Basis of Assessment - Attached to every Assessment Notice is a Basis of Assessment, which explains the adjustments made by the Department in the determination of the liability.
+Basis of Assessment - Attached to every Assessment Notice is a Basis of Assessment, which explains the adjustments made by the department in the determination of the liability.
 This is in addition to other detailed worksheets that may have been prepared and provided to the taxpayer.

 Estimated Assessment Notice - This notice identifies estimated liabilities that have been imposed for a specific tax type and tax period.
 Estimated liabilities are imposed for failure to file a complete corporate tax report.
-The assessment includes tax, interest and penalties which represent a first lien upon the franchise and property, both real and personal of the entity.
-These liabilities are NOT subject to appeal.
+The assessment includes tax, interest and penalties that represent a first lien upon the entity's franchise and property, both real and personal.
+These liabilities are not subject to appeal.
 To resolve the estimate, taxpayers must file a complete corporate tax report.
 The Department of Revenue is required to remove estimated assessments 90 days following receipt of a complete tax report.

-Notice of Available Credit - This notice confirms the disposition of a TAX overpayment that occurred in an account.
-TAX credits may develop from: the filing of tax reports, adjustments to a tax liability by the Department of Revenue and the Department of the Auditor General, TAX relief granted from various levels of appeal or from account maintenance initiated by the Department.
+Overpayment Period Summary - This notice confirms the disposition of a tax overpayment.
+Tax credits may develop from the filing of tax reports, adjustments to a tax liability by the Department of Revenue and the Department of the Auditor General, tax relief granted from various levels of appeal or from account maintenance initiated by the department.

-Statement of Account - This notice identifies a summary of a taxpayers account.
-Two categories of information are contained on the notice:
+Statement of Account - This notice provides a summary of a taxpayer's account.
+Three categories of information are contained on the notice:

-- Summary of Active (filed) tax periods Tax periods displayed include periods most recently filed and those with open unpaid balances. - Summary of Non-filed tax periods (includes estimated tax and estimated prepayments) - Tax periods displayed include the current non-filed tax period estimated prepayments and restricted credits.
+- Summary of Active (filed) tax periods Tax periods displayed include periods most recently filed and those with open unpaid balances. - Summary of Non-filed tax periods (includes estimated tax and estimated prepayments) - Tax periods displayed include the current non-filed tax period estimated prepayments and restricted credits. - Summary of Restricted Credits This section includes a summary of restricted tax credits available for future periods.

-Audit Assessment Notice - This notice is provided to taxpayers as official notification of an unpaid or underpaid balance due the Commonwealth as the result of a field audit.
+Audit Assessment Notice - This notice is provided to taxpayers as official notification of an unpaid or underpaid balance due the commonwealth as the result of a field audit.
 Balances include tax, interest, penalty, other fees and forecasted interest.
 The elements of the notice are unique to a specific tax type and tax period.
-The date of the notice establishes a lien with the Commonwealth and initiates the window to petition for reassessment.
-Unpaid assessed balances in excess of \$300 are sent certified mail.
-Taxpayers must file their petition for reassessment on or before the due date specified on the notice.
+The date of the notice establishes a lien with the commonwealth and initiates the window to petition for reassessment.
+Taxpayers must file petitions for reassessment on or before the due dates specified on notices.